shahabafshar/wordpress-multisite-docker/README.md

 **Note:** Some plugins (like WP Rocket and premium versions) may require licenses for full functionality.
 The stack installs the free versions by default.

+### Error Handling
+The installation process includes comprehensive error handling:
+- **⚠️ Plugin failures** - If a plugin fails to install, the process continues with a warning
+- **⚠️ Theme failures** - If a theme fails to install, the process continues with a warning
+- **⚠️ Configuration failures** - If settings fail to apply, the process continues with a warning
+- **📋 Installation summary** - Final summary shows what was successfully installed

+Check the `wp-cli-init` container logs to see any warnings or failed installations.

 ## 🏗️ Architecture

 ```